Fictitious assets are expenses presented as assets.

 Key Points:

-We understood in and out of the concept of Fictitious assets along with examples and FAQ.
-It’s time to put together all the key points.
+We understood the concept of Fictional assets, along with examples and FAQs.
+Now, it’s time to put together all the key points.

-- Fixed assets (Example – Land and Buildings) and Intangible assets (Example – Goodwill) are real assets and different from Fictitious assets
+- Fixed assets (such as Land and Buildings) and Intangible assets (such as goodwill) are real assets, which are different from Fictional assets.

-- Fictitious asset is an Expenditure that benefits the business for more than a year and does not realize any cash as those does not represent any value
+- A fictitious asset is an Expenditure that benefits the business for more than a year and does not realize any value, as it does not represent any value

-- Fictitious asset isn’t always an expenditure that is deferred but can be loss as well.
-The presentation of such loss as an asset is pure presentation purpose in the balance sheet.
+- A fictitious asset isn’t always a deferred expenditure but can also be a loss.
+The presentation of such a loss as an asset in the balance sheet is purely for presentation purposes.

 Conclusion: